nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 #### Tracking your past writings: `stats`
-Informs the user detailed specifications like IDs, authors, contents, and other attributes of the writings stored in database.
+Informs the user detailed specifications like IDs, authors, contents, and other attributes of the writings stored in the database.

 ```
 stats